 Requests for Synchronous (Live, Interactive) Learning Exemptions

 While synchronous (live, interactive) learning exemptions offer some flexibility to individual students, they also require an increase in the number of asynchronous (independent) minutes in which each exempted student engages daily.
 In accordance with the teacher's professional judgement, this may involve watching pre-recorded video lessons, completing assigned tasks, or contributing to online discussion boards.
-In some cases, access to asynchronous (independent) learning opportunities may be delivered through emails, broadcast media, or telephone calls.
+In some cases, access to asynchronous (independent) learning opportunities may be delivered through emails, or telephone calls.

 Ensuring that the student maintains contact with the classroom teacher and completion and submission of instructional and assessment tasks as assigned are essential components of a synchronous (live, interactive) exemption.
 Attendance for students of compulsory school age is required under the Education Act.
 In order to maximize opportunities for student success, student absences will be addressed in accordance with the Education Act, and related Ministry of Education policies as outlined by the TDSB in Policy 085 – Student Attendance and Safe Arrival and the Ministry of Education Enrolment Register Instructions for Elementary and Secondary Schools document.
 Therefore, absences of 15 consecutive school days without supporting documentation could result in a student being retired from the attendance register.